Ziyi-Song-Stats/Ziyi-Song-Stats.github.io/_pages/about.md

 I am an incoming first year PhD student in the [Department of Statistics](https://www.stat.uci.edu/) at the University of California, Irvine.

-My current research interests include but not limited to Bayesian Nonparametric, graphical models, and machine learning theory.
+My current research interests include but not limited to Bayesian Nonparametric, hierarchical mixture models, and machine learning theory.
-` `
 ` `
 ` `
 ` `